 What is Project NEON?

-Project NEON (Needle and Sex Education Outreach Network) is a HIV-prevention community-level intervention that targets gay and bisexual men who use or have used crystal methamphetamine in Seattle & King County.
+Project NEON (Needle and Sex Education Outreach Network) is an HIV-prevention community-level intervention that targets gay, bisexual, and trans men who use or have used crystal methamphetamine in Seattle & King County.
 NEON is a program of Seattle Counseling Service (SCS).

 What is SCS?